Search

 • Don’t ignore your customers: Check your Twitter, Facebook or email messages daily to ensure timely replies to questions & comments, giving your customers a friendly personalised service.

 • Don’t forget to tell customers what you do: Make sure that your followers can easily see what you do, your website address and how to get in touch with you.
-There’s no point being friendly and entertaining if no one knows what you do or how to buy from you!
+There’s no point in being friendly and entertaining if no one knows what you do or how to buy from you!

 • Do ‘Like’ and ‘Follow’ others: Especially similar users to your business, and try to get them to follow you back – eg. If I was promoting a range for children, I would follow parenting magazines, kids events and other child-related brands.
 Other social media users often look at who their favourite Tweeters follow to find like-minded Tweeps and your follower list will grow.